Trustees of Corvus Education Trust

 David is an experienced and successful senior manager responsible for a multi-disciplinary team, his specialisms include: developing teams, budget management, change management, coaching, people-management, dealing with difficult situations, disciplinary processes and business development.
 He is solution focused and believes that an organisation’ strength lies in its’ people and a culture of learning.
 He has been involved with the governing body in a number of capacities during my time with governing body, including chair, and helped support through the transition to our current Multi-Academy Trust status and he is the Health & Safety lead.
 He passionately believes in the partnership’s plans for the MAT and that our ethos of sharing resources and expertise across our schools has allowed a flourishing environment of collaborative working and this can only grow stronger with more schools as part of the whole.
 David lives in Long Stratton, his daughter previously attended one of our trust schools and he wishes to see the MAT as a central part of the community in the local area.

 Alex has been Headteacher at Manor Field Infant School since 2001 and Headteacher of Aslacton Primary school since 2010.
 Before this she worked in the independent sector, was a Reception class teacher in a maintained school and Headteacher at Saxlingham Nethergate Primary School for 5 years.
-Alex has for many years been a Consultant Headteacher supporting other schools and is now a Local Systems Leader.
-Alex has successfully developed the existing strong links between our trust schools and has the ability and drive to develop the Multi-Academy Trust further.
+Alex has for many years been a Consultant Headteacher, a Local Systems Leader and a Change Partner supporting schools across Norfolk.
+She has developed links with School Direct and The Cambridge Partnership and supported other school leaders and Trusts.
+As CEO and Executive Headteacher, Alex has successfully developed the existing strong links between our trust schools and has the ability and drive to develop the Multi-Academy Trust further.

 Christine is MCIPD qualified and works with NORSE a limited company and fast-growing Facilities Management services provider.
 Before this Christine worked as a Learning and organisational development manager for a local authority.
 She brings a variety of skills to her role as a governor including project management, budget management and people skills such as coaching and mentoring.
 In the past Christine has procured and managed the corporate portfolio of development for all employees from induction and where necessary supporting them to moving on.
 She has both private and public sector experience working in the health sector in a management and leadership development role before moving into local government working alongside the HR team supporting people development and associated projects.
 Her motivation for being involved in the school is, she believes, in education and lifelong learning and wherever she can be of help and support in this area she will make herself available.